Readying for the ERP Renaissance: Ways to Embrace Positive Change and Innovation

 In my previous posts, we examined the ERP software market and specifically, laid out the framework for evaluating vendors and examined best practices for implementing the software.
 Now, I'd like to take it a step further by exploring how the food industry relies on ERP systems to meet the challenges of today's economic and highly regulated environment.
 The food sector is of particular interest because it is a very process-heavy and deadline oriented market that relies on technology to drive productivity, operational efficiency, and inventory management.

-When the Food Safety Modernization Act was signed in January 2011, it placed added pressure on food manufacturers and distributors to ensure a safe food supply chain.
+When the Food Safety Modernization Act was signed, it placed added pressure on food manufacturers and distributors to ensure a safe food supply chain.
 The law gave the Food and Drug Administration (FDA) the power to order recalls of contaminated food and request records from food organizations to provide reports related to the manufacturing, distribution and packaging of any product.
 So, for example, if your company sells broccoli and the FDA uncovers a problem with the broccoli--whether contaminated, expired, etc.--the government can request all of your records.
 And if you fail to provide these records, your company can be banned from selling that product.
 Furthermore, the FDA has the power to suspend and shut down your business.

 Implementing ERP software requires an experienced team and vendor to guide companies through what can be a challenging process.
 Preparation is a fundamental component and, if done well, can alleviate a myriad of roadblocks to an effective and timely enterprise implementation.
 A skilled ERP vendor, with industry specific knowledge, will ease this process and provide a detailed plan to guide companies to successful completion.